lanfear/smartthings-smartapp/README.md

 1) run `npm run build` (builds into `/build` directory)
 2) check-in or otherwise copy that output to build server hosting directory
 3) be sure to configure the `.env` file on the server checkout directory
-4) `npm run --prod` on server to install neccessary runtime libs
+4) `npm --prod` on server to install neccessary runtime libs
 5) `npm run prod` to run the server environment (or put the code in the script in a .service file)

 # CREDITS